osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 For questions about attending, speaking, accommodations, and other concerns please contact us at [htc@path-cc.io](mailto:htc@path-cc.io).

-To learn about this event in more detail, view the event website schedules for HTC 24:
+To learn about HTC 24 in more detail, view the event website:

 - [HTC 24 Site](https://agenda.hep.wisc.edu/event/2175/)
 {% endcapture %}